 There’s nothing worse than learning the beach wedding you just paid $1500.00 for could have been free if you had just spent an extra $800.00 on the next highest room category, and stayed 7 nights instead of 6 nights.

 Online sites do a great job of giving you a list of things that are available at various resorts, and making you think you’ve gotten a deal.
 But an experienced travel professional knows the inter-workings of the resorts promos, and can help you get more value from your trip than you can find from an online site.

 Your connecting flight leaves 15 minutes before you arrive.
 Welcome to Duluth!

 The cheapest flight is not always a flight that can actually work.
 Online sites are notorious for selling flights with misconnects, or failing to notify clients that their flight schedules have changed.
-Last year we had a destination wedding guest who insisted on booking their own flights.
+A few years ago we had a destination wedding guest who insisted on booking their own flights.
 Imagine their surprise when they arrived at the airport with their two toddlers in tow, only to learn that Mexicana had gone bankrupt several weeks ago and was no longer flying.
 The walk-up fare to get to the wedding on an alternate airline was almost $2000 per person.
 They wound up driving home, missing the wedding, and losing everything they paid for the trip as they declined the insurance.
 And of course the online site they purchased the air through never notified them that Mexicana had gone under, and denied them any kind of compensation.